praclet/ctf_osint/challenges/level01/You_know_Google/You_know_Google.md

 "You won't like it, an e-mail, Edward Snowcrash's e-mail, Edward disapeared from all radar, is he a traitor ?
 Who knows.
 As of now i need you to find his last location.
 Some intel suggest he went on holidays, here is his e-mail: edwardsnowcrash@gmail.com
 We need Edward to answer his supposedly betrayal.
 Good luck agent."

+## Hint

+Have you ever heard of google ID ?
+Have you grabed it yet ?
+ps: if you have the picture, you got the flag, just look dEEper :)

 ## Solution

 1. Get google ID of account, one way is to add the e-mail to your contact, open dev tools and then click on the contact, check the batchexecute request, scroll all the way to the end and grab the ID